Steps to Effective Project Cost Management

 Bottom-up estimation

-This method consists of obtaining information from teams in the field, whose role is operational.
-Their experience will give you a clearer picture of the time and costs associated with each task.
+This method consists of obtaining information from the teams, in the field, whose role is operational.
+Their experience will allow them to give you a more accurate view of the time and costs associated with each task.

 -